Did I choose to write this article?

 So while this is literally taking free will under a microscope, other lab-based experiments hint more subtly at the influence of unconscious factors.
 Because even if we do manage to isolate a neural signature of decision-making, it’s hard to see how that would neatly map onto something as abstract and slippery as “free will.”
 You could argue that by confining these questions to brain scans and lab setups, we limit ourselves, we end up measuring when someone lifts a finger, instead of asking how they became the kind of person who decided to join the military.
 Maybe the more interesting approach is to keep the scientific mindset, but shift our focus to the moments when we feel most in control yet maybe aren’t.

 One striking example comes from research on implicit bias.
 These studies use clever methods to reveal biases people don’t even realise they have.
 Take the racial Implicit Association Test (IAT).
 Participants may insist they’re not racist and happily list their diverse group of friends.
 But when they take the test, something different happens: they tend to pair positive words faster with white faces and negative words faster with Black faces.
-There’s a measurable delay, what researchers call a 'latency', when they have to associate positive words with Black faces or negative ones with white faces.
+There’s a measurable delay, what researchers call a 'latency', when they have to associate positive words with Black faces rather than to white faces.

-The idea is: when two concepts are linked in our minds like “Black person” and “dangerous” we categorize them faster because of this bias.
+The idea is: when two concepts are linked in our minds like “Black person” and “dangerous” we categorise them faster because of this bias.
 When they’re not stereotypically linked like “white person” and “dangerous”, our brain takes longer in the absence of a bias.
-And this doesn’t just stay in the lab.
+Unfortunately, this phenomena extends outside the experiment room.
 For example, research on police officers found that those with higher demonstrated latency in their IAT scores were more likely to mistakenly shoot black suspects in simulation exercises.

 Taking an evolutionary angle to explain this, these patterns seem tied to evolutionary tendencies, mechanisms for distinguishing between in-groups and out-groups.
 If we think back to our ancestral heritage, a really good way to distinguish quickly if the guy walking up to you was a dangerous, was to check out if he looked different to how you looked, and if he did, this often meant a stranger….a stranger…a potential threat.
 So it made sense to evolve protective instincts toward outsiders, instincts that, unfortunately, are argued to be the mechanisms behind certain types of biases today.
 Even more unsettling, put people under a brain scanner when they are looking at someone of a different race - the fear detection, ‘should I be scared’ amygdala activates just for a split second.